browserengineering/book/book/browsersandweb.md

-The concept of networked links of information began to appear in about [1964-65](https://en.wikipedia.org/wiki/Hyperlink), when the term “link” appeared (though connected to text rather than pages).
-Researchers then began to  advocate for building a network of computers to realize the concept.[^literary-criticism] Independently, the first hyperlink system appeared (though apparently not using that word[^hyperlink-first]) for navigating within a single document; it was later generalized to linking between multiple documents.
+The concept of networked links of information began to appear in about [1964-65](https://en.wikipedia.org/wiki/Hyperlink), when the term “link” appeared (though connected to text rather than pages).[^literary-criticism] Researchers then began to advocate for building a network of computers to realize the concept.
+Independently, the first hyperlink system appeared (though apparently not using that word[^hyperlink-first]) for navigating within a single document; it was later generalized to linking between multiple documents.
 This work also formed one of the key parts of the [mother of all